jlsnow301/meaningless_code/README.md

 ## Why?

 Before diving into machine languages, I enjoyed learning spoken languages conversationally.
-This process often highlights the quirks and inconsistencies of English.
-This project is inspired by features from other languages, such as:
+This process often highlights the inconsistencies of English.
+This project has become essentially a laundry list of grievances against the English language, drawing heavy influence from IPA and eventually planning to implement features of other languages, such as lack of conjugation from Thai.

-- Characters from Icelandic
-- Lack of conjugation from Thai
-- Phonemic words from Hindi

-It may eventually devolve into a list of my grievances with English.

 ## Why Rust?